gustavnavar/Grid.Blazor/docs/blazor_server/Selecting_row.md

 Columns defined in this way must be not connected ones (defined with ```Add()``` method).
 But they can have a name (defined with ```Add("columnName")``` method).

-It's also mandatory identify the columns that are primary keys for the grid.
+It's also mandatory to identify the columns that are primary keys for the grid.
 You must do it using the ```SetPrimaryKey(true)``` method for the primary key columns' definitions.

 ```SetCheckboxColumn``` method has 3 parameters:
 - headerCheckbox: it's a boolean value to enable the checkbox on the header